4 The spiritual development

 4.4 The conscience and the virtues

 In the developed mental state your abilities, when turned inward, appear to be the conscience, when they are turned outward the virtues.
 The ability of perception is then characterized by attention, thinking by understanding, feeling by love and wanting by patience.
-By virtue, your behavior - and with it your personality - because of love is characterized by attention, understanding and patience, and therefore a close relationship between yourself and your fellow human beings can arise.
+By virtue, your behavior - and with that your personality - because of love is characterized by attention, understanding and patience, and therefore a close relationship between yourself and your fellow human beings can arise.

 4.5 The reunion with the universal spirit

-Self-realization by self-education, by taking up yourself as work, is therefore the core of spirituology; it is the decisive step on your life path and it is the meaning of the school, which this temporary existence is for us.
+Self-realization by self-education, by taking up yourself as work, is therefore the core of spirituology; it is the decisive step on your life path and it is the meaning of the school, that this temporary existence is for us.

 to part 5: the spiritual reunion